Attraction tickets | TicketLens

 opening hours

-The Met Fifth Avenue is open from Sunday to Thursday from 10 am to 5.30 pm, and on Fridays and Saturdays from 10 am to 9 pm.
-The gallery is closed on Thanksgiving day, December 25, January 1, and the first Monday in May.
+The Met Fifth Avenue is open from Sunday to Tuesday and Thursday from 10 am to 5 pm, on Fridays and Saturdays from 10 am to 9 pm, and closed on Wednesdays.
+Closed Thanksgiving Day, December 25, January 1, and the first Monday in May.

 tickets